 Dean: Nancy Mezey, Ph.D.

-The Honors School offers a program for high-achieving and highly motivated students to participate in a supportive learning community that provides enhanced curricular and co-curricular experiences.
+The Honors School offers a program for high-achieving and highly motivated students to participate in a supportive living-learning community that provides enhanced curricular and co-curricular experiences.
 This program fosters enthusiasm for intellectual inquiry as a lifelong process and incorporates interdisciplinary approaches to education to encourage the intellectual and ethical growth necessary for a successful college and post-college life.